By DeVry University

 For students who are self-directed, self-motivated and who easily embrace new technology, online coursework can offer much welcomed flexibility while also enabling a positive learning experience.
 For others, however, the adjustment may not be as seamless.
 That’s why it’s important to choose a school that can support your needs.
 We can help.

 Read on for some tips that can help you learn how to be successful in online classes whether you’ve studied online before or are just getting started.

 Set Personal Goals

 Start with the right motivation.
 Determine that you are going to succeed in your classes, no matter the location, and develop a plan for doing so.
 Set a goal or benchmark for what success looks like to you.
 Then, develop a plan to work toward that benchmark.
 Will you study every morning for one hour?
 Read for 30 minutes over lunch?
 Complete a practice exam?

 If you’re getting behind with reaching those goals, take a deep breath and relax.
 Re-focus on your intended accomplishments, and if helpful, call a friend or classmate to share your goals.
 Or touch base with your professor or student support advisor.
 Often, verbalizing your goals to others can help keep you motivated and on-track.

 Give Yourself Permission to Stumble

 If you’re new to online learning and wondering how to be successful in online classes, it’s important that you give yourself time to learn, grow and permission to stumble.
-You may need a few attempts to connect your video-conference, you may have trouble with new learning formats, or adhering to a schedule while being at home.
+You may need a few days to get familiar with the online portal, you may have trouble with new learning formats, or adhering to a schedule while being at home.
 This is all normal as you adapt to new ways of doing things.
 Give yourself the freedom to experience a few bumps along the way, but stay positive and adjust to get back on track.

 Create a Space Conducive to Studying